 6. Cruise on The Pearl River

-If you are looking for the perfect way to enjoy the skilyine of Guangzhou, you can think of cruising the Pearl River.
-It is the perfect way to relax for a while, while enjoying the view of the city from the river.
-I personally didn’t do it in Guangzhou, but in Shanghai.
-I bet Guangzhou will gift you with the most amazing experience, while passing over the white pedestrian bridge.
+If you are looking for the perfect way to enjoy the skyline of Guangzhou, you can think of cruising the Pearl River.
+It is the ideal way to relax while enjoying the city’s view from the river.
+I

 7. Morning Stroll at Yuexiu Park + Guangzhou Museum Visit

-Yuexiu Park is also full of surprises—like the remnants of the ancient city walls, small temples, and even a sports stadium!
+Yuexiu Park is also full of surprises, such as the remnants of ancient city walls, small temples, and even a sports stadium.
 It’s a great place to spend the morning outdoors!

 8. Afternoon at Shamian Island